philzook58/philzook58.github.io/_notes/Programming/bap.md

 The main form representation in previous version of bap was an algebraic data type, BIL.
 This is to some degree still the case for some purposes, but now there is a different programming construct intended as the primary source.
 This thing is called the the Core Theory of bap.
 The word "theory", strange as it sounds to some ears, refers to a common set of typed apis that analysis need to implement to receive lifted code.
 A "theory" in the context of logic is a set of types, functions/constants, and axioms.
 We don't really have axioms expressible in ocaml, but we can certainly talk about types and functions.

 Instead of having analysis receive a normal ocaml algebraic data type, instead they implement a finally tagless style type signature of core_theory.
-Instead of registering as a pass to receive the adt, they register their cor_theory instance with a global database that is typically automatically called by other parts of bap.
+Instead of registering as a pass to receive the adt, they register their core_theory instance with a global database that is typically automatically called by other parts of bap.

 There is a confusing intertwining of the concepts of the knowledge base and core_theory.
 This is done I think so that there is a possibility of using arbitrary data tucked away in the knowledge base, which operates as a kind of global state monad.
 In principle, it is possible to construct an analog of core_theory that has nothing to do with the knowledge base.